Take the guesswork out of describing, choosing and approving sound, music and voice.

 I observed sessions across cognitive, developmental, and physical disability with their current digital and traditional tools and instruments.

-Results from observing music therapy sessions
+Results — Observing users and music therapy sessions

 I wanted to know why "Josh" kept running over and touching the big pole in the middle of the room.